 When grounded in high quality data collection, analytical outputs can be created that provide the FCO with an in-depth view of the target audience and produce accurate baseline metrics that can be measured over time.
 This will require a questionnaire and sample that are designed with the aim of enabling multi-variate analysis to be performed.
 Our team has successfully designed multiple TAA studies in the past, enabling clients to target certain population segments using the most appropriate media channels.
 Figure 1 of the Appendix shows a correspondence map taken from a study in Somalia.
-This summarises the relationship between media usage (in blue) and attitudes to extremism (in red).
-Vulnerable extremists and extremist sympathisers are on the left (though these are far apart) and anti-extremists and extremist-rejectors close together on the right.
-The map demonstrates that if the area of interest were for example vulnerable extremists, then the best media channel to target this audience would be short-wave radio (illustrated by their close proximity in the red circle).
+This summarises the relationship between media usage and attitudes to extremism.